 Important Message from Acadiana Legal Service Corporation

-ALSC remains committed to providing high-quality legal aid to those affected by Hurricane Laura.
+ALSC remains committed to providing high-quality legal aid to those affected by Hurricane Laura and Delta.
 We are also concerned about the health and safety of our clients, staff and communities we serve.
 Accordingly, we have temporarily modified how we deliver services to prevent the spread of COVID-19 where possible.

 Effective immediately and until further notice:

 - We are available to handle your legal needs.